- Home

 Saying goodbye

 Knowing you will die offers you a special opportunity – the chance to say goodbye to those you love and care about.
-It is a sad and difficult thing to do, but some people say they feel lucky that they’ve had the time to prepare.
+It’s sad and difficult, but some people say they feel lucky that they’ve had the time to prepare.

 Learn more about: